qiaolunzhang/replicated-ds/README.md

 - Server.py: operations about issue the event when we receive vector clock from other replicas

 - One test Client.py: a client that only write one value to the server

+#### Notes

+- if a replica wants to join, we can assign an integer to it, the integer is larger than any other id of the replicas in the  system.
+We just keep all the ids that are used before.
+And use the id that is bigger than that.